Maxwells-Angel/Maxwells-Angel.github.io/index.md

 I’m currently finishing up my batch at the [Recurse Center](https://www.recurse.com/), a self-directed coding retreat, where I’ve been focusing on deep learning and mechanistic interpretability.

-Outside of programming, I am a hobby maximalist.
+Outside of programming, I tend towards hobby maximalism.
 I am a fan of almost anything competitive and adrenaline-inducing, (running, cycling, jiu-jitsu, surfing, skiing), arts and crafts related (sewing, drawing, embroidery, writing), and traditionally nerdy or geeky (DnD, chess, boardgames, bird-watching).
 Generally, if it’s novel, weird, strange, and/or cool, I am a fan.

-# My values
-- Craft
-- Humility
-- Flourishing
-- Action